Prolastin-C Side Effects

 Applies to alpha 1-proteinase inhibitor: intravenous powder for solution, intravenous solution

-Along with its needed effects, alpha 1-proteinase inhibitor (the active ingredient contained in Prolastin-C) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, alpha 1-proteinase inhibitor (the active ingredient contained in Prolastin-C) may cause unwanted side effects that require medical attention.

 - Bladder pain